October is National Farm to School Month

 A taste test is a small sample of produce given to children and teachers to introduce them to a new food.
 Taste tests provide children with an opportunity to try new foods without creating a lot of food waste.
 It is a great way to introduce Certified South Carolina fruits and vegetables!
 Be sure your produce is locally grown and in-season to offer the best experience.
 Some examples of in-season produce include apples, beets, broccoli, butter beans, cucumbers, green onions, leeks, leafy greens, tomatoes and so much more.
 Visit the Certified SC website or Farmers Market maps to find local produce.

-Sign up here to show how you are participating in Make Your Plate SC Grown and the first 300 participants to sign up will be mailed a packet of stickers and seeds to help celebrate Farm to School month.
+Sign up here to show how you are participating in Make Your Plate SC Grown.

 Celebrating in 2017